bmachek/lrc-ai-assistant/README.md

 # lrc-ai-assistant

-A Lightroom Classic to fill keywords, image title and caption by using Google Gemini (gemini-flash/pro) or ChatGPT (gpt-4o).
-There is also experimental support for a local Ollama installation.
-Ollama has to be installed manually.
+A Lightroom Classic to fill keywords, image title and caption by using ChatGPT or Gemini.
+There is also advancing support for local Ollama models.
+Ollama and the models have to be installed manually.

+## Available models 28.03.2025
+* gpt-4o-mini
+* gpt-4o
+* Gemini 1.5 flash/pro
+* Gemini 2.0 flash
+* Gemini 2.0 pro exp
+* Ollama
+  * deepseek-r1
+  * gemma
+  * llama3.2-vision
+  * llava

 ## Privacy / Disclaimer
 ### Your photos will be sent to Google or OpenAI for analysis!
 Do not use the plugin or use Ollama, if you don't agree with this.